apotocnik/nmrFit/README.md

 # nmrFit
 is a Matlab-based tool for analysis of nuclear magnetic resonance (NMR) spectra.
 The program allows to load a series of spectra, typically as a function of temperature, and then perform various analysis on the entire series.

+> The code has not been updated since 2014.
+There might be compatibility issues with the latest version of Matlab!

 ## Features
 - Automatic fast fourier transform with auto phase and auto SHL option.
 - Spectral moment analysis